jamieeeeeeeeeeeeeeee/picoduck/README.md

 You can either use the pre-compiled .uf2 files (inside the build directory) or compile the source code yourself.

 ### Pre-compiled .uf2 files ###
 1. Download the correct .uf2 file for your hardware from the Releases tab.
-Pre-compiled .uf2 files are available for the following hardware:
+Pre-compiled .uf2 files support the following hardware combinations:
     * Pico + No Display
     * Pico + Pico Display 2
     * Picow + No Display